richburroughs/dojo201904/dojo.md

 #"Catastrophe is always just around the corner"
-^When I started in the industry people thought they could engineer their way out of failure ^We'll have redundant everything and we'll never go down ^Failure is inevitable
+^When I started in the industry people thought they could engineer their way out of failure "We'll have redundant everything and we'll never go down" But failure is inevitable
-^As Michael said yesterday we want to have a failure mindset
+As Michael said yesterday we want to have a failure mindset

 ---

 #"Change introduces new forms of failure"

+^He's talking here about adopting new technologies
-^New technologies may have bigger failure modes
+New technologies have new failure modes
+They may be even worse failure modes than the ones you used before

 ---

 #"All practitioner actions are gambles"

-^Uncertainty
+^Here he's talking about uncertainty
+None of us have perfect knowledge of the systems
+When your pager wakes you up at 3AM and you're groggy headed you have the alert message and some other things to go on but you're gambling, like a poker player
+"Successful outcomes are also the results of gambles" Several of the points he makes in the paper mention people

 ---